Singaporean’s Love For Cold Drinks

 While ice may sound cheap, it can be expensive to make.

-Unlike what most of us do at home, where we freeze our own ice with the help of our refrigerator, there are two ways coffeeshops get their ices.
+Unlike what most of us who freezes our own ice with the help of our refrigerator, coffeeshops get their ices in are two ways.

 They can either: